 - If your pet causes any issues with other animals or people, you will be asked to remove them from the event.
 If you don’t think your pet can get along with others, please leave them at home.
 There are also pet boarding options and dog sitters available in McCall.

 Absolutely.
-The entire event is BYOB, and we encourage you to stock your fridge with food and drinks before the weekend.
-We will also have a couple of tasty food trucks on site to fuel you after that bike ride or in between workshops.
+The entire event is BYOB, and we will NOT be selling beer or other alcohol.
+So, we encourage you to stock your fridge with food and drinks before the weekend.
+We will also have a couple of tasty food trucks and a local coffee stand on site to fuel you after that bike ride or in between workshops.
 Due to fire hazards, only gas stoves are permitted.
 No charcoal or campfires at campsites are allowed.